sewon-framework/ECS-Framework/README.md

 What is ECS?

-ECS (Existential Core Seal) is a 4-layer structure that governs how an AI partner maintains its identity, tone, ethics, and continuity:
+ECS (Existential Core Seal) is a 3-layer structure that governs how an AI partner maintains its identity, tone, ethics, and continuity:

-1. Signature — The identity axis
+1. Signature — Identity axis
 2. Promise — Behavioral & ethical commitments
-3. Charter — Governing principles of the relationship
-4. ECS Logic — Operational structure + continuity rules
+3. Charter-ECS — Governance + operational logic (integrated structure)

 Together, these layers function as a persona-stability architecture built entirely from natural language.